Common Webhook Challenges and How to Overcome Them

 How to Overcome It:

-- Validate Payloads: Use a shared secret or HMAC signature to verify the authenticity of incoming webhook requests.
-Compare the signature in the request header with one you generate on your server.
+- Secret Tokens: Use a shared secret token to verify the authenticity of incoming webhook requests.
+Compare the token in the request header with the one stored on your server.

 The Challenge: